 - Able to receive androgen deprivation therapy (ADT) for up to 1 year, per the investigator's assessment

 - Distant metastasis (clinical stage M1).
 Nodal disease below the iliac bifurcation (clinical stage N1) is not an exclusion.
 Diagnosis of distant metastasis (clinical M stage; M0 versus M1a, M1b, M1c) and pelvic nodal disease (clinical N stage; N1 versus N0) will be assessed by central radiological review.
 Participants are considered eligible only if the central radiological review confirms clinical stage M0

-- History of pelvic radiation for prostate cancer
+- History of prior systemic or local therapy for prostate cancer, including pelvic radiation for prostate cancer

 - Use of any investigational agent less than or equals to (<=)4 weeks prior to randomization or any therapeutic procedure for prostate cancer at any time